DSC-Capstone/dsc-capstone.github.io/instructor/week-by-week.md

 ## Week 2

-* Students are required to create a project code template the Quarter 1 project, according to guidance from lecture.
+* Students are required to create a project code template for the Quarter 1 project, according to guidance from lecture.
 * Mentors are suggested to discuss the main problem statement for the domain and make it clear what their 'Q1 project' will